crazywhalecc/static-php-cli/docs/en/guide/extension-notes.md

 ## curl

+HTTP3 support is not enabled by default, compile with `--with-libs="nghttp2,nghttp3,ngtcp2"` to enable HTTP3 support for PHP >= 8.4.

 When using curl to request HTTPS, there may be an `error:80000002:system library::No such file or directory` error.
 For details on the solution, see [FAQ - Unable to use ssl](../faq/#unable-to-use-ssl).